tlfvincent/ml-resources/README.md

 - [spacy](https://github.com/explosion/spaCy) - a library for advanced Natural Language Processing in Python and Cython.
 The documentation for this library can be found [here](https://spacy.io/usage).
 - [textblob](https://github.com/sloria/TextBlob) - a Python library for processing textual data.
 It provides a consistent API for diving into common natural language processing (NLP) tasks such as part-of-speech tagging, noun phrase extraction.
 The documentation for this library can be found [here](https://spacy.io/usage).
 - [transformers](https://github.com/huggingface/transformers) - provides thousands of pretrained models to perform tasks on different modalities such as text, vision, and audio.
 The documentation for this library can be found [here](https://huggingface.co/docs/transformers/installation).
+- [pattern](https://github.com/clips/pattern) - a web mining module for Python, with tools for scraping, natural language processing, machine learning, network analysis and visualization.
+The documentation for this library can be found [here](https://github.com/clips/pattern/wiki).
+- [polyglot](https://github.com/aboSamoor/polyglot) - supports various multilingual applications and offers a wide range of analysis and broad language coverage.
+The documentation for this library can be found [here](https://polyglot.readthedocs.io/en/latest/)
 - [vaderSentiment](https://github.com/cjhutto/vaderSentiment) - a lexicon and rule-based sentiment analysis tool that is specifically attuned to sentiments expressed in social media, and works well on texts from other domains.

 ### Computer Vision